 Greater Kansas City has arrived on the national stage as a key link in the supply chain supporting an e-commerce industry under extraordinary new pressures.
-People are shopping online like never before and the Coronavirus pandemic is pushing the trend to new heights as manufacturers, warehouses and distribution centers scramble to meet soaring demand.
+People are shopping online like never before and the Coronavirus pandemic has pushed the trend to new heights as manufacturers, warehouses and distribution centers scramble to meet soaring demand.
 A construction boom is emerging as the backbone of that scramble, and builders are laying out floors as big as football fields to pave the way.

 Floor Flatness is the name of the game inside the buildings rising on Kansas City’s e-commerce landscape.
 It’s both a science and an art best left to those with advanced knowledge and experience in forming the foundation of massive, modern facilities.